 On Air Now

-Hans Zimmer is one of the world’s most successful film composers – here’s everything you need to know about the movie maestro, including how to hear his music live
+Hans Zimmer is one of the world’s most successful film composers – here’s everything you need to know about the movie maestro, including his awards roster and how to hear his music live.

 Hans Zimmer was born in Frankfurt, Germany on 12 September 1957.
 He has said that his musical training was just two weeks of piano lessons and joining a band: “I am self-taught.
 But I’ve always heard music in my head.
 And I’m a child of the 20th century; computers came in very handy.”

 It might be quicker to answer which movies he didn’t write the music for… Sometimes it feels like Hans Zimmer has written the music for every blockbuster of the last few decades.
-His film scores include: Pirates of the Caribbean, Gladiator, Inception, The Dark Knight trilogy and The Lion King, Interstellar and the latest instalment in the Bond franchise: No Time To Die.
+His film scores include: Pirates of the Caribbean, Gladiator, Inception, The Dark Knight trilogy, The Lion King, Interstellar and the latest instalment in the Bond franchise: No Time To Die.

 He also wrote the music for Planet Earth II and Blue Planet II.